Give wellbeing and happiness a boost with our self care activities that are perfect for autumn. Simple ideas that really make you feel good.

 Snuggle up on the sofa with the kids and watch Saturday night TV, they love it!

 Head off to the local woods for an early autumn walk, you might even find some early conkers.
+This is a self care calendar item not to miss off!

-5. Plan some fun
+5. Plan Some Fun

 Sit down with the kids and make an autumn bucket list, find out what things they fancy doing… remember it’s not all about spending money, there’s loads of things to do for free.